XenoEmblems/XenoEmblems.github.io/jsd920class/FinalProject.md

 Features:
 API for each Nicolas Cage movies by name, moviePoster, description, genre, legal streaming link, amazonLink.

+Eage movie in the API has its own Movie page.
+Each page has its rating system

 Search feature: Uses name, genre, and description to find movies.
 Display movies on front of the page.
 (Helper Function)

 OR Search by user ratings for Rating or Over the topness.
 (Helper Function)